KleberVales/Java-SE-21-Developer/README.md

 4. Creating the Staff Module

 ### Diving into the Module Declaration

+1. Exporting a Package
+2. Requiring a Module Transitively
+3. Effects of requires transitive
 ### Creating a Service
 ### Discovering Modules
 ### Comparing Types of Modules